Henryzeze/BCGX-Data-Science-Internship/README.md

 ## Introduction

+- The client is PowerCo - a major gas and electricity utility that supplies to small and medium-sized enterprises.
+- The energy market has had a lot of change in recent years and there are more options than ever for customers to choose from.
+- PowerCo is concerned about its customers leaving for better offers from other energy providers.
+When a customer leaves to use another service provider, this is called churn.
+- This is becoming a big issue for PowerCo and they have engaged BCG to help diagnose the reason why their customers are churning.

 ### 1. Business Understanding & Problem Framing:

 PowerCo is concerned about customers leaving for better offers from other energy providers.
-We aim to diagnose the reasons behind this churn and provide actionable insights to reduce it.
+I aim to diagnose the reasons behind this churn and provide actionable insights to reduce it.

 ### Key Reasons for Customer Churn: